SFDO-Tooling/CumulusCI/docs/jobs/Cumulus_feature.md

 ### Parameters

+This job expects the `branch` and `email` parameters to be passed by the build trigger.
+The trigger is sent by the mrbelvedere app running on Heroku which receives GitHub web hooks whenver a push is made to the repository.
+We don't want to use any triggers directly from GitHub in Jenkins since the external app provides the trigger with needed parameters.

 ![Jenkins Settings - Location](https://raw.github.com/SalesforceFoundation/CumulusCI/master/docs/jobs/cumulus_feature-params.png)

 ### Source Code Management

+We use the `branch` parameter to tell the job which branch to checkout from GitHub

 ![Jenkins Settings - Location](https://raw.github.com/SalesforceFoundation/CumulusCI/master/docs/jobs/cumulus_feature-scm.png)

 ### Build Environment

+We use the build-name-setter Jenkins plugin to name the builds after the feature branch

 ![Jenkins Settings - Location](https://raw.github.com/SalesforceFoundation/CumulusCI/master/docs/jobs/cumulus_feature-build_environment.png)

 ### Triggers

+Since this job is triggered by the remote mrbelvedere app running on Heroku, we only want to enable remote triggering of the job.

 ![Jenkins Settings - Location](https://raw.github.com/SalesforceFoundation/CumulusCI/master/docs/jobs/cumulus_feature-triggers.png)

 ### Build

+We use the default ant version and the deployCI ant target from the checked out branch to control the build.
+The -propertyfile ../build.properities.cumulus.feat contains the credentials for the target org dedicated to this job.
+The file should be located in the root of the Jenkins workspace or the path adjusted.

 ![Jenkins Settings - Location](https://raw.github.com/SalesforceFoundation/CumulusCI/master/docs/jobs/cumulus_feature-build.png)